heiherilala/circelCI_try/README.md

 The application includes

 unit tests using the Catch2 framework.
-To run the tests, use the following steps:
+To run the tests, you can directly use the script "test.sh"

-Run the tests:

-    ./tests

-The tests will verify the functionality of various components, including the RiceCooker and Validator classes.
+    ./test.sh